zuiderkwast/simpleton/lsrc/ROADMAP.md

 * Consistent discard of variables in unused branches, if-then-else [DONE]
 * Type assertions for concatenations in expressions
 * Documentation of the language and the implementation so far
-* Fix the directory structure and create repository
+* Fix the directory structure and create repository [DONE]

 Milestone 2: Logic operations

-* Assertion that a value is boolean, that will raise an error otherwise
+* Assertion that a value is boolean, that will raise an error otherwise [DONE]
-* Conversion to and from masked and C booleans. [done?]
+* Conversion to and from masked and C booleans.
+[DONE]
 * And-or-not in lexer and parser
 * Type check and-or-not
 * Detect last var accesses and discards, and-or-not (short-circuit evaluation)